oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 Notes about CircleCI delete project?
 Notes about CircleCI cahe?
 --->
 Once a project is set up in CircleCI, a pipeline is triggered each time a commit is pushed on the branch that has a .circleci/config.yml file included.
-Once the commit is pushed the running pipeline appears on the **Dashboard**.
+The pipeline in execution appears on the **Dashboard** page.
 You can also manually trigger the pipeline from the **Dashboard**, if you choose the project and branch from the pipeline filters, and then click **Trigger Pipeline**.Before moving on to the next section, manually execute the store pipeline and the gateway pipeline once, to push a first image of each to DockerHub.

 {% img blog/jhipster-ci-cd/circleci-job-success.png alt:"CircleCI job success" width:"800" %}{: .center-image }